zachmccabe/zachmccabe.github.io/_beijing/colophon.md

 </figure>

-The Forbidden City goes by a few names, including <span lang="zh">紫禁城</span>.
-I have been told that the first character from that word, <span lang="zh">紫</span>, is a reference to Polaris, the North Star.
-I wanted to reference that vibe in the book.

 ### Note for fellow color nerds

-This character has an additional meaning, too: <mark>Purple <span lang="zh">紫色</span></mark> is how I see the word translated, typically.
-That feels a little generic to me.
-Maybe I am wrong, but I think the term is more specific than "purple"; describing a warm-ish color that is a little less blue, and more red.
+The more common meaning of the character <span lang="zh">紫</span> is <mark>purple <span lang="zh">紫色</span></mark>.
+Maybe I am wrong but I think the term is more specific than "purple", describing a warm-ish color with a little less blue, and more red.
 Something like: <code>#400d2e</code>

 <div style="display:inline-block;background-color:#400d2e;height:3em;width:3em;"></div>

-The red color of the walls surrounding Kong Miao and the Forbidden City is very distinctive.
-I had initially wanted to use that hue for the dot symbol in the book. <mark>Vermilion <span lang="zh">朱色</span></mark> comes closest to describing it, I think.
+The red color of the walls surrounding Kong Miao and the Forbidden City is very distinctive, even if it's not purple.
+I had initially wanted to use that red hue for the dot symbol in the book. <mark>Vermilion <span lang="zh">朱色</span></mark> comes closest to describing it, I think.
 It's a bit earth-y and orange-y.
 In my mind's eye it looks like: <code>#b53d12</code>

 <div style="display:inline-block;background-color:#b53d12;height:3em;width:3em;"></div>